myreceiptt/pabrikroti-master/README.md

   - Prof. NOTA Inc. Protocol

 - **Ethical Licensing & Multilingual Manifestos**
   Supports 6+ languages for license agreements and project manifestos.
-Access is granted only with permission from Prof. NOTA and Prof. NOTA Inc. or certified facilitators.
+Access is granted only with permission from [Prof. NOTA & Prof. NOTA Inc.](https://nota.endhonesa.com/) or certified facilitators.

 ---